Friday, February 20, 2026

 Arena are a band I have been dabbling with for some time, but unlike some of the related bands, I may not be getting all of the CDs since it gets expensive to go after all these every time I bring someone new into my collection.
 Mick Pointer, late of Marillion, and Clive Nolan, also of Pendragon, started the band in 1994, and there have been several different lineups ever since, which have included John Jowitt of IQ and Jadis; John Mitchell of Frost*, It Bites, Fish, Lonely Planet, and now Asia; and former Landmarq and Threshold frontman as well Headspace and Rick Wakeman band member Damian Wilson (his joining is what got me to buy the most recent studio album, The Theory of Molecular Inheritance).
 Unfortunately, other commitments will have him moving on by years end.
 Paul Manzi left in 2020 to join the Sweet of all people, which some may consider selling out, by going from a complex prog band to a latter day lineup of a glam band from the '70s.
 However, he will be back for good by next year.
 Now I know why I used an old photo (Manzi was originally supposed to be on the last album before the split was announced).
 Pointer still plays his old bands music on occasion in a side project with original bass player Cliff Orsi, proving that he's no Pete Best.
 Mitchell and Nolan have also worked the late John Wetton of Asia on his 2003 solo album Rock of Faith, and the former on the Wetton (Geoff) Downes Icon series.

 Arenas sometimes dark lyrics and layered sound design resonate with me and many listeners.
 The band have been independent from the start, managing themselves and running their own label.
 They have built up a cult following spanning over three decades.
 Like other artists with simplistic names, they get confused with obscure artists of the same name on Amazon, where I stream them, Spotify and maybe even indie specialists emusic.
 Look for the Verglas label, or at least what you know is the real Arena on these services, given the generic nature of the name.
 No word yet on the next studio album now that Manzi is poised to return in one years time.
 At least I can easily stream the band at home as I can on the go and at home, but that will be the next post, this being the first in 2026.
 I guess it comes from getting bored of the other bands and despising current mainstream rubbish.
 I may have even designed the next albums sleeve for them out of sigils, which current bass player and art director Kylan Amos could adapt, even though AI even knows his style.
-I drew them for something else while playing the band.
+I drew them for something else while playing the band the other week..

 One more live album would be nice from the current lineup.
 Tracks like "Valley of the Kings" from the latest tour have not been officially recorded or filmed live with Wilson (or even original singer John Carson [no relation to Johnny Carson] for that matter from the first album and tour, if any, since there was little live activity with him, and he imitated Pointers former colleague Fish at times to where they had to play the old guard just to fill the set and seats at the same time).
 Bootlegs don't even seem to exist of Arena (pirates do, but we've been over that with other people), while shows of different lineups are on YouTube, including some of the oldest from early guitarist and seasoned session player Keith More, who is terminally ill and once worked with Paul and Linda McCartney, sharing an interest in animal rights and the environment.
 Increasing security at most venues these days make it much harder to film or record most shows, yet one survives from this past year on video (it wouldn't be worth it to try to copy the audio and spend all day trying to split up the tracks, which is why there should just be official soundboard recordings fans can buy, or even what the Grateful Dead allowed when they were still together with a taper section and trading recordings, yet Arena are indie and are more cult than the Bay Area icons by comparison, so it may not be feasible in the current climate).